ranjit12103/Netflix-Dupe/README.md

 Push the branch and open a PR

 📜 License
 This project is licensed under the MIT License – feel free to use, modify, and share!

-👨‍💻 Author:
+👨‍💻 Author
 Ranjit Patil
-🔗 GitHub
- | LinkedIn
+🔗 GitHub | LinkedIn